ryanthara/RyCon/Readme.md

 possible to clean measurement files, split files by code, convert between different file formats and simplify a bit given job and project structures.

-RyCON is written in Java and platform independent.
+RyCON is written in Java, platform independent and bilingual.
+You can get a German version and an English one.

 The latest version